Twiggieedev/The-Comprehensive-Guide-to-the-Google-Gen-AI-JavaScript-SDK-google-genai-/﻿The Comprehensive Guide to the Google G.md

 // Example usage (assuming 'imageFile' was returned from uploadFile):
 // await generateWithFile(imageFile, "Describe the main subject in this image.");

-The SDK might provide helper functions (like createPartFromUri mentioned in  or potentially createPartFromFile) to simplify creating the fileData part.
+The SDK might provide helper functions (like createPartFromUri mentioned in some contexts or potentially createPartFromFile) to simplify creating the fileData part.
 D. File Management (get, list, delete)
 The Files API provides methods to manage your uploaded files:
  * Get Metadata: Retrieve details about a specific uploaded file using its name.